 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes

-1. Secure and accurate understanding of key and contested concepts and terms explored in this course
+1. Secure and accurate understanding of the concepts explored in this course

-2. In-depth knowledge of the ways in which these concepts and buzzwords play a role in the theory, policy and practice of international development
+2. In-depth knowledge of the ways in which these concepts play a role in the discipline and practice of international development

 3. Knowledge of and insight into key issues and concerns raised by these concepts in international development.

 4. Ability to explain the values, interests, and understandings of development inherent in these concepts.